Deployment

 Host worker: main has been shutdown

-if you have deleted the fluvio cluster, the worker needs to be manually shutdown and created again.
+.
+If you have deleted your local fluvio cluster, the worker needs to be manually shutdown and created again.
 This limitation will be removed in a future release

 Remote Workers